-This course aims to study the concept of entrepreneurship, explain its implications and significance, and provide students with the knowledge and skills necessary to transform ideas into applied entrepreneurial projects in accordance with the rules of founding entrepreneurial projects.
-Moreover, the course aims to provide students with the core skills of an entrepreneur, starting from establishing the project, choosing the legal formula for it, planning, organising, marketing, and financing until the whole process is fully managed while enabling students to submit proposals to establish a commercial project and discuss it at the end of the semester.
-Finally, the course aims to study practical cases part of the world and the international power struggle that erupted after the invasion.
-It also deals with the ruling of Altheir realms and sources, paying special attention to the international legal provisions concerning human rights included in the following documents: United Nations Charter, International Declaration of Human Rights, International
+This course aims to study the concept of entrepreneurship, to explain the implications and importance of entrepreneurship, and to provide students with knowledge and skills necessary to transform ideas into applied entrepreneurial projects in accordance with the rules of founding entrepreneurial projects.
+Moreover, the course aims to provide students with the core skills of an entrepreneur, starting from establishing the project, choosing the legal formula for it, planning, organizing, marketing, and financing until the whole process is fully managed while enabling students to submit proposals to establish a commercial project and to discuss it at the end of the semester.
+Finally, the course aims to study practical cases for pioneering projects in the Kingdom of Bahrain.
+(Prerequisite-None)

 This course deals with the history of Bahrain from 1500-1800.
-It studies the stages of the Portuguese invasion of this against torture and inhumane, disrespectful punishment, and Protection mechanisms and constitutional organisation of public rights and freedoms in the Kingdom of Bahrain.
-(Prerequisite: None)
+It studies the stages of the Portuguese invasion of this part of the world and the international power struggle that erupted after the invasion.
+It also deals with the ruling of Al-Utuub Tribe of Bahrain and the reign of Al Khalifa thereafter.
+(Prerequisite-None)